Millymilo00/FactionsUUID-sillyserver/README.md

   <a href="https://www.spigotmc.org/resources/factionsuuid.1035/"><img src="https://i.imgur.com/3PCF7tz.png"></a>
 </center>

+# hello, welcome to my fork
+hi, this is just a little fork of FactionsUUID's 1.8 branch, that I use on my Nations server with my own poorly coded silly modifications to it.
+I am not an original developer for this plugin, so please don't try to contact me about getting the plugin for free.
+All credit for the original code goes to the original developers.

+# original readme:

 # WARNING

 ## This branch is for a legacy version of the plugin for MC 1.8.8